 About the Director

-Desiree La Vertu is a highly accomplished conductor, soloist, and voice teacher in the greater Los Angeles area.
-La Vertu has been conducting at Caltech since 1999, when she began directing the Women’s Glee Club and co-directing the Glee Club.
-She took over the additional directorship of the Men’s Glee Club in 2006.
-She was appointed director of the Occidental College Glee Club in 2008.
-Previously, she was on the voice faculties of Chapman University and the summer graduate program at Cal State L.A.
-She is one of the solo vocal coordinators and is on the choral-vocal faculty of the Idyllwild Arts Summer Program festival choir.
+Désirée La Vertu, Director of Choral and Vocal Activities and NTT Associate Professor of Music, is a conductor, soprano soloist, and voice teacher in Los Angeles.
+Professor La Vertu became a member of the Music faculty at Occidental College in the fall of 2009.
+Previously, she was the Director of the Glee Clubs at the California Institute of Technology (Caltech).
+Additionally, she was on the voice faculties of Chapman University and the summer graduate program at California State University, Los Angeles.
+She is one of the solo vocal coordinators and is on the choral-vocal faculty of the Idyllwild Arts Summer Festival Choir.

 As a soprano, Ms. La Vertu specializes in the oratorio repertoire, and has been soprano soloist in Poulenc’s Gloria and Vaughan Williams’ Dona Nobis Pacem, both at Disney Hall, Brahms’ Ein Deutches Requiem, Handel’s Messiah, Mozart’s Requiem, and Bach’s Magnificat, among others.
 She was a long-time member of the Donald Brinegar Singers, and was a founding member of the female a capella quartet “Diva Complex."

 Initially trained as a pianist, her Bachelor of Music degree is in Accompanying from California State University, Fullerton.
 She received her Master of Music in Choral and Vocal Studies from the University of Nevada, Reno.
 Professor LaVertu maintains a private voice studio in Pasadena.